cougil/kata-jenkins/README.md

 7. Send Slack notification in case of error.
 You can add the exception to the message body.
 8. Pipeline as code.
 Move the pipeline code in a Jenkinsfile and push it to the same repository.
    Pool the repository to detect any commit changes and start the build withouth manual steps.
+   Hint: you need to fork this repository or mount the $HOME folder as volume to the Jenkins container with '-v' option.

 ## Utils
 ##### Jenkins Documentation